pragatipal/Portfolio-Website/README.md

 # Portfolio-Website
-Fully functional portfolio website made with HTML, CSS and Javascript with the contact form sending responses to email..
+Fully functional and responsive portfolio website made with HTML, CSS and Javascript with the contact form sending responses to email and lot of cute animations.

 ## [Have a look !!](https://pragatipal.github.io/Portfolio-Website/)